 This Project Management degree Surveying is accredited by the Royal Institute of Chartered Surveyors (RICS) which provides the world’s leading professional qualification in land, property, construction and the associated environmental issues.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.

 Students have access to a wide range of resources including textbooks, publications, and computers in the University’s library and via online resources.
 In most cases they are more than sufficient to complete a course of study.
 Where there are additional costs, either obligatory or optional, these are detailed below.
 Of course students may choose to purchase their own additional personal resources/tools over and above those listed to support their studies at their own expense.
 All stationery and printing costs are at a student’s own expense.

 Apply via UCAS if you are a UK/EU residing applicant, applying for year one of a full-time undergraduate degree, Foundation Year, Foundation Degree or HND and you have not applied through UCAS before.
 If you are applying to study part-time, to top up your Foundation Degree or HND, or to transfer to USW from another institution, please apply directly.

 Apply directly to the University if you live outside the UK/EU.

-By the time you graduate, you will have the skills and qualifications for a successful and rewarding career.
+By the time you graduate, you will have the skills and qualifications for a successful and rewarding career as a surveyor.
 There are various employment opportunities in this field, nationally and internationally.
 You could work in private practice, property departments, construction companies, central and local government organisations or become self employed.

 As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.